mrw1986/fftcg_companion/cline_docs/currentTask.md

 Fix layout issues in the Collection UI by resolving nested scrollable widgets problem

+## Current Objective 2 (Completed)

+Fix UI issues in the card details page and improve the full-screen image viewer

+## Current Objective 3 (Completed)

+Fix UI consistency issues between Cards and Collection pages and improve the overall user experience

 ## Theme Customization Context (Completed)

 The app needed a comprehensive theming system to provide a personalized user experience and ensure good readability in both light and dark modes.
 We implemented a theme customization system with the following features: